 Online mattress companies have disrupted the industry.
-With recent news of Mattress Firm filing for Chapter 11 Bankruptcy, it’s obviously a trend that isn’t going away, but have you ever stopped to wonder why?
+With the recent news of Mattress Firm filing for Chapter 11 Bankruptcy, it’s obviously a trend that isn’t going away, but have you ever asked: “why now?”
 Why are there so many online mattress companies that all spray up out of nowhere?

-It’s not a coincidence Casper, Leesa, Tuft and Needle, Purple, Helix, Nectar and a way more than I can count all popped into the industry within only a few years of each other.
+It’s not a coincidence Casper, Leesa, Tuft and Needle, Purple, Helix, Nectar and far more than I can count all popped into the industry within only a few years of each other.
 They all claim to be the startup to make the best mattress you will ever sleep on, but what is ultimately responsible for this trend?
-There are a few obvious reasons, and an invention that made this amazing industry change possible.
+There are a few obvious reasons and an invention that made this amazing industry change possible.

 Bad Experience Mattress Shopping

-First and foremost, a poor customer experience is what truly initiated this trend, making it a valuable target for disruptors.
-In the same way Uber, Netflix, Amazon and Zappos disrupted existing experiences, online mattress companies are doing the same thing.
+First and foremost, poor customer experience is what truly initiated this trend, making it a valuable target for disruptors.
+In the same way Uber, Netflix, Amazon, and Zappos disrupted existing experiences, online mattress companies are doing the same thing.
 There’s no debate, consumers hate mattress shopping.

 Daniel Levine, Director of the Avant-Guide Institute and publisher of WikiTrend.org explains that consumers disdain for the mattress industry is driven by many factors including the sales practices of retailers and their methods of selling the same mattresses under varying name in different stores, making true comparison’s difficult or impossible.
 Where one store might have the Brand X Best Sleep, another store might carry the same exact model as the Brand X Good Sleep.
 Levin says “the mattress companies are actually in on this scam!”
 But there’s more.